Kiran-pro2001/Kiran-pro2001/README.md

 Hi👋, I'm <h1>Er.
 Kiran Kumar</h1>

-- A Tech Enthusiast 😎
+- A Tech Enthusiast 😎.
-- An Innovator. 💡
+- An Innovator💡.
-- A Scientist. 🧑‍🔬
+- A Scientist 🧑‍🔬.
-- A Passionate Software Developer. 💻
+- A Passionate Software Developer 💻.
 - A Serial Solopreneur 🔥💪.
-- A Passionate Engineer. 🧑‍🎓
+- A Passionate Engineer 🧑‍🎓.
+- A Knowledge Seeker 💟.
+- A Self Improver 📈.